Article

 As a recap, the Master File provides an overview of a group through a transfer pricing lens and the Local File analyses and explains why the arrangements at an entity level are consistent with the arm’s length standard.
 This is achieved through a functions, risks and assets analysis, as well as an economic analysis.

-Initially, it was proposed that from April 2023, the largest businesses will be required to maintain a Master File and Local File, and a supporting Summary Audit Trail (SAT).
-In December 2022, it was announced that the introduction of the SAT has been separated from the Master File and Local File obligation.
-HMRC still intends to introduce this but it will not be introduced for accounting periods beginning on or after 1 April 2023.
-HMRC will undertake separate consultations on the SAT during 2023 and a decision on its implementation will be made following the conclusion of the public consultation.
+From April 2023, the largest businesses will be required to maintain a Master File and Local File, and a supporting Summary Audit Trail (SAT) which is yet to be introduced.
+The SAT is a new requirement but there is limited detail at the moment as to what information will be required.
 Although the SAT will not come into force on 1 April 2023, the secondary legislation published by HMRC will provide it with the power to introduce the SAT by way of a published notice.
 This will allow HMRC to implement the SAT at a later date without the need to make further changes to primary or secondary legislation.

 HMRC has confirmed the 30-day timescale for the provision of the Master File and Local File, following their request by HMRC.
 The purpose of the Master File and Local File is to support the transfer pricing policies underlying the filed corporate tax return, and therefore they should be prepared in advance of the annual filing.
 Failure to prepare the Files in advance may lead to penalties.